Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 \textit{Eurovision} $\rightarrow$ 25\%: (-1.5, 2.25), (0, 0); 10\%: (-2, 4.5), (0, 0); 5\%: (-2.5, 5), (0, 0).

 \textit{Contact} $\rightarrow$ 25\%: (-2, 2), (0, 0); 10\%: (-3, 3), (-0.66, 0.66); 5\%: (-5, 5), (-0.55, 0.55).

 \textit{Species} $\rightarrow$ 25\%: (-3.5, 3.5), (0.15, 0.15); 10\%: (-5, 5), (-0.2, 0.2); 5\%: (-5.5, 5.5), (-0.33, 0.33).} .
-The figure shows that even when the extracted backbone retains only $5\%$ of all possible edges, the heterogeneity of edge weights are respected.
-It also visually depicts that there is no global cutoff value for determining the sign of edges as those cutoff values are established individually for each edge by the null model.
+The figure shows that even when the extracted backbone retains only $5\%$ of all possible edges, the heterogeneity of edge weights are respected, i.e., edges with different weights are retained and some other edges with similar weights are eliminated.
+It also visually depicts that there is no perfect global cutoff value for determining the sign of edges as those cutoff values are established individually for each edge by the null model.